ecocode-cron/Alien-wxWidgets-old/README.txt

     or nmake.
 You can usefully pass any of the options in build/msw/config.(vc|gcc)

     e.g. --wxWidgets-extraflags="USE_STC=0 VENDOR=anameIchose"

+perl Build.PL --wxWidgets-userpatch=/some/path/to/user.patch

+    If you have automated building scripts and use some wxWidgets customisations you may give the path to a patch file (unified diff style) to be applied to the wxWidgets source.
+Any standard Alien::wxWidgets patches will be applied first.

 perl Build.PL --prefix

 	Set a custom installation prefix.